aminrj/aminrj.github.io/_posts/2026-03-18-gpai-meets-agentic-ai.md

 ---

-## Four Deployer Obligations for Agentic MCP Systems
+## Four deployer obligations for agentic MCP systems

 Each of the four Article 26 obligations maps to a concrete engineering control.
 The controls are not theoretical — they are the same controls that independently prevent real attacks.
 The compliance framework and the security architecture are the same thing.

-### Article 26(1): Appropriate Technical and Organisational Measures
+### Article 26(1): appropriate technical and organisational measures

 The obligation requires deployers to implement "appropriate technical and organisational measures to ensure they use the AI system in accordance with the provider documentation and the intended purpose."